-- The "Response to Student Performance," located in the Assessments Teacher Edition after each End of Topic Assessment, offers prompts and guidance to assist teachers in providing explanatory feedback based on student responses and anticipated misconceptions.
-For example, if students missed questions over TEKS 6.2D, teachers are guided to "review ordering rational numbers, use Skills Practice Set IV.A for additional practice, and review Lesson 4 Assignment Practice Question 15." - Within the lessons are guidance pieces called "Common Misconceptions," along with margin notes that offer prompts and guidance to assist teachers in providing explanatory feedback based on student responses and anticipated misconceptions.
-For example, Module 1, Topic 1, Lesson 5 includes a Common Misconception that explains that "students may think it takes 10 tiles with an area of 1/4 sq. ft to span...."
-This statement includes a visual to provide clarity for students. - The Performance Tasks offer prompts and guidance for teachers to provide feedback.
-For example, the Performance Task Facilitation Notes provide teachers with Common Misconceptions.
-Performance Task 2 states, "It is important to clarify that students write a ratio in fractional form because not all ratios are fractions..."
+- The "Response to Student Performance," located in the Assessments Teacher Editionafter each End of Topic Assessment, offers prompts and guidance to assist teachers in providing explanatory feedback based on student responses and anticipated misconceptions.
+For example, if students missed questions over TEKS 7.5B, teachers are guided to "review the relationship between the radius, diameter, and circumference of a circle, use Skills Practice Set I.A and I.B for additional practice, and review Lesson 1 Assignment Practice Questions 1 and 2." - Within the lessons are guidance pieces called "Common Misconceptions," along with margin notes that offer prompts and guidance to assist teachers in providing explanatory feedback based on student responses and anticipated misconceptions.
+For example, Module 4, Topic 1, Lesson 3 includes a Common Misconception that explains that "Percent error does not mean that something is wrong, it just means that the experimental results are not exactly what the theoretical probability expected them to be.
+Note that students may not have encountered the approximate symbol (≈) before.
+Discuss its meaning and cases where it is used." - The Performance Tasks offer prompts and guidance for teachers to provide feedback.
+For example, the Performance Task Facilitation Notes provide teachers with "Common Misconceptions."
+Performance Task 2 states, "Students may not use the correct order when applying the markdown, coupon, sales tax, and/or shipping.
+They may want to perform one long string of calculations, which can lead to errors...."